• Skip to primary navigation

 When making global ACH payments, the Automated Clearing House or Federal Reserve will act as the mediator.
 It requires a global payments platform that can serve as a second mediator and automate payments for a business.
 This eliminates the hassle of processing transactions in-house.
 You can also use the platform for tasks like:

-• Keep track of invoices
+• Keeping track of invoices

-• Collect payee tax information
+• Collecting payee tax information

-• Store pertinent data
+• Storing pertinent data

-• Meet regulatory compliance
+• Meeting regulatory compliance

-Whether you’re making an international wire transfer or global ACH payment, there are several factors to consider.
+Whether you’re making an international wire transfer or a global ACH payment, there are several factors to consider.

 How to Send a Cross-Border Payment

 Not all cross-border payment options are available in every country.
-That means, even if you pay all entities within your supply chain using global ACH payments, new ones may not accept your payment option.
+That means even if you pay all entities within your supply chain using global ACH payments, new ones may not accept your payment option.

-A global payments platform provides onboarding for payees which takes care of the data collection you need from vendors.
+A global payments platform provides onboarding for payees, which takes care of the data collection you need from vendors.
 Payees can upload bank account information and payment preferences in minutes.
 This saves a business both time and money.
 It simplifies accounts payable and provides a centralized location for all payee data.

-2. Decide whether it’s a one-time or recurring transaction
+2. Decide Whether it’s a One-Time or Recurring Transaction

 Sending global funds means you need complete oversight of each payment.
 This can be a time-consuming process.
 A single platform to view the status of every payment simplifies operations and reduces human error.